Amit-Joe-coder/Assignment-17/README.md

-# Assignment-17
+This repository contain the solution for strings.
-This repository contain the solution for strings
+In this you repository you get to know that how to take string from user and different to show the string output.